 “Thank you, come again" is the catchphrase of Apu, the Indian immigrant clerk at Springfield’s "Kwik-E-Mart" on "The Simpsons."

 Apu is voiced by the decidedly not Indian American actor Hank Azaria.
 And therein, for comedian and writer Hari Kondabolu, begins the problem.

-Kondabolu’s new documentary, premiering Sunday on truTV, is called “The Problem with Apu.”
+Kondabolu’s new documentary is called “The Problem with Apu.”